Satook/sw-OpenGLLoader/README.md

 This is a simple OpenGL loader library.
 The repo currently contains code to load a Core profiles from 3.3 to 4.6.
 The included profiles do not load any extensions.

+This repository has been adapted from code originally written by David Turnbull.
+His code can be found here: https://github.com/SwiftGL/OpenGL

+This fork allows generating code for multiple profiles at once and removes the implicit library loading and function binding step of the original code.
+By requiring an explicit call to loadGL,  client code to verify if the required OpenGL profile was loaded correctly.

 Using a loader
 ----------------------